If you practice the Islamic faith and observe Sharia law using a regular forex trading account,

 - Short sales: Engaging in a short sale by borrowing and subsequently selling an asset for profit is forbidden.
 This is mostly an issue with stock trades, not forex trades.

 - Forward sales: Sharia prohibits agreements to buy or sell at a future date on a price agreed upon today.
 This would prevent you from entering into forward contracts or trading futures contracts.

 What to Look for in an Islamic Forex Account

 Your broker candidates should have oversight from a reputable forex regulator, such as the U.K.’s Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC), the U.S. Commodities Futures Trading Commission (CFTC), the National Futures Association (NFA) or the Australian Securities Investment Commission (ASIC).

 Many brokers that offer customers swap-free Islamic accounts place time restrictions on the no-swap period.
 Very few brokers will allow you unlimited swap-free periods.
-For example, the swap-free account will be authorized for five or 14 business days in many accounts.
+For example, the swap-free account will be authorized for 5 or 14 business days on most accounts.
 Also, forex brokers often ask potential clients seeking Islamic accounts to demonstrate why they need this type of account and ask for proof of their religious affiliation.

 Make sure you check with each broker about the specific terms and conditions of the Islamic account, since considerable differences can exist.
 Also, ask about a broker’s swap-free time frame and whether Islamic accounts require a higher deposit.
 Remember to ask how wide dealing spreads are in the Islamic account and the kind of maximum leverage ratio you can expect.